Can Credit Passport help my business during the Coronavirus crisis?

 The way OpenBanking works, is at no point do we ever see or have access to your banking passwords.
 After you have told us who you bank with, we redirect you to your banks own website where you log in as you would as usual on their website or app.
 You approve the request for your bank to send us your account data.

-All of our sites are fully encrypted using 256bit encryption, and triple checked by specialist security teams.
+All of our sites and systems are fully encrypted using 256bit encryption, and triple checked by specialist security teams.

 Once we have processed your transaction data, even our team cannot access it directly, and only an anonymised version of your account data is made available to our algorithm for continual improvement and data quality monitoring.